prestonharberts/fedora-40-configuration/docs/vscodium.md

     - Enabled: Off
 - Window
   - Auto Detect Color Scheme: On
+  - Zoom Level: 1
 - Features
   - Terminal
     - Integrated: Font Family: 'SF Mono'
     - Integrated: Font Size: 13

-Install the GitHub Theme extension by GitHub, and change the following settings:
+Install the Fedora GNOME light & dark themes extension by olifink, and change the following settings:

 - Workbench
   - Appearance
-    - Color Theme: GitHub Light Default
-    - Preferred Dark Color Theme: GitHub Dark Default
+    - Color Theme: Gnome Dark (GitHub)
-    - Preferred High Contrast Color Theme: GitHub Dark High Contrast
+    - Preferred Dark Color Theme: Gnome Dark (GitHub)
-    - Preferred High Contrast Light Color Theme: GitHub Light High Contrast
-    - Preferred Light Color Theme: GitHub Light Default
+    - Preferred Light Color Theme: Gnome Light (GitHub)

 Install the Vim extension by vscodevim, Error Lens by usernamehw, Python by ms-python, clangd by llvm-vs-code-extensions (install clangd when propted; you may have to open a .cpp file first), Bash IDE by mads-hartmann, and ShellCheck by timonwong.